R-OneMKL/oneMKL.MatrixCal/README.md

 ### Notice

-1. The function `solve` in vanilla R will be broken for solving inverse matrices (large size) after loading MKL in the UNIX system.
+`solve` in vanilla R will be broken for solving inverse matrices (large size) after loading MKL in the UNIX system.
 MKL uses INT64 ipiv in `dgesv`, but R uses INT32.
 Hence, it causes the issue.
 Therefore, we will replace `base::solve` with `fMatSolve` by employing `rlang` to avoid incorrect results.

 ### License